microsoft/aitour-operate-ai-responsibly-with-ai-studio/session-delivery-resources/demo8-github-actions.md

 # Demo 8 - GitHub Actions

-The goal of this demo is to demonstrate the ability to leverage GitHub Actions to run an evaluation when new code is committed.
+The goal of this demo is to demonstrate the ability to leverage GitHub Actions to run an evaluation when new code is committed to the repository.

 ## Demo delivery tips

-You can two options for delivering this demo:
+You have two options for delivering this demo:

 **Option One**: You can play the recording for this demo and narrate the steps that are begin taken in the video.
 Follow the speaker notes provided for guidance.